programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    - **title**: The title of your website, as you want it to appear in the header of the webpage.
    - **email**: Your email address.
    - **description**: A description of your website that will be used in search engine results and the site's RSS feed.
-   - **baseurl**: Fill in the quotation marks with a forward slash followed by the name of your website folder (e.g. "/JekyllDemo").
+   - **baseurl**: Fill in the quotation marks with a forward slash followed by the name of your website folder (e.g. "/JekyllDemo") to help locate the site at the correct URL.
-   - **url**: Replace "http://yourdomain.com" with "localhost:4000"
+   - **url**: Replace "http://yourdomain.com" with "localhost:4000" to help locate your local version of the site at the correct URL.
    - **twitter_username**: Your Twitter username (do not include @ symbol).
    - **github_username**: Your GitHub username.